 chronic lung disease (Also called CLD or bronchopulmonary dysplasia.) - a term for long-term respiratory problems in premature babies that results from lung injury from treatments with mechanical ventilators and oxygen.

-Continuous positive airway pressure (CPAP) - air or oxygen delivered to the lungs under a small amount of pressure through an endotracheal tube or nasal prongs.
+continuous positive airway pressure (CPAP) - air or oxygen delivered under a small amount of pressure.

 Dubowitz/Ballard exam - An examination used to estimate a newborn's gestational age from the baby's appearance, skin texture, motor function, and reflexes.